fraol163/viren/README.md

 ### Android (Termux)
 1. Install Termux.
 2. Run the Linux installation script.
 Viren detects Termux and disables CGO for maximum compatibility.
+3. First you must update and upgrade dependencies

 ---